 ‘We looked around it and gawped at it for, I don’t know, a couple of hours.
 And then is started to rain.
 This really thick, heavy rain.
 And it felt greasy, like slippery on your skin.
 Not wanting to get wet, we got on our bikes and went home.

-‘My Mum was dead worried, she said that the Army had been ‘round.
-Apparently the whole village was under curfew for the rest of the day, until sunrise.
+‘My Mum was dead worried, she said that the Army were about and knocking on doors.
+Apparently the whole village had been placed under curfew for the rest of the day, until sunrise.

-‘At the time that didn’t seem weird.
-The Cold War was still in swing and the Falklands conflict had just kicked off.
+‘At the time that didn’t seem weird what with the Cold War still being in swing and the Falklands conflict having just kicked off.
 But looking back on it… I’m pretty sure putting an entire village under curfew seems a little… ‘off’, you know?

-‘We later found out that it wasn’t just us, it was Langley Mill and a few of the other places nearby.
+‘We later found out that it wasn’t just us but Langley Mill too, and a few of the other places nearby.

-‘When we went back a few days later, there was no sign of that boat, not even a scar in the ground where it had been.
-But there was still the smell of the ocean, all around.’
+‘When we went back a few days later, we found no sign of that boat, not even a scar in the ground where it stood.
+But I could still smell the ocean, all around.’

-‘If I’d been on my own the day we found it I reckon I’d have thought that it was just a dream.
+‘If I’d been on my own the day we found it I reckon I’d have thought that it had just been a dream.
 But Gaz, Neil and Al, they all saw it too.’

 ‘Oh, and another thing, that rain rusted the shit out of all of our bikes.
-I had to save up nearly a year to get the money for a new one.’
+I saved up for nearly a year to get the money to buy a new one.’

 I ask Mr James if he remembers seeing a name on the boat.

 ‘Oh yeah, sure.
-It wasn’t written at the front in big letters.
+It was written on the front in big letters.

 ‘It said ‘Lioness’.’